 Our most prestigious scholarship, the Toyota-Haley Barbour Scholarship, is available for up to $8,000 per year.
 This highly competitive scholarship is selected during the admission process and can be continued for eight semesters, maximum of $32,000 per student.

 The deadline for the CME scholarship and admission application is Jan.
 5, 2023.

 Note: CME’s endowed scholarships are selected annually, and each award has its own specific qualifications.

-The purpose of this award is to provide a one-time academic scholarship in the amount of $1,000.
-Recipients must be full-time students, residents of Mississippi, classified as juniors, hold at least a 3.00 cumulative GPA and be members in good standing of the CME program.
+The purpose of this award is to provide a one-time academic scholarship of $1,000.
+Recipients must be full-time students, residents of Mississippi, classified as juniors, and hold at least a 3.00 cumulative GPA.

 The purpose of this scholarship is to support deserving students in the Center for Manufacturing Excellence.
 Recipients will be full-time students in the CME who have not been awarded other CME scholarships.
 Scholarship recipients will also have financial need as determined by the Office of Financial Aid.

-The Haley Barbour Center for Manufacturing Excellence offers a minor or emphasis in manufacturing to students who are accepted into the program.
-Through our program, students are taught the principles of business, engineering and accountancy through the lens of manufacturing.
+The Haley Barbour Center for Manufacturing Excellence offers a minor or emphasis in manufacturing to students accepted into the program.
+Through our program, students are taught the principles of business, engineering, and accountancy through the lens of manufacturing.

 Minor/Emphasis in Manufacturing (18 credits)

 Manf 150 – Intro to Manf